-2. To remove all current members of the Board of Directors, both directors and deputy directors, and to replace these with Mr. Richard Legault as director and Mr. Benjamin Vaughan as his respective deputy director; Mr. Bruce Hogg as director and Mr. Etienne Middleton as his respective deputy director; Mr. Patrick Charbonneau as director and Mr. Paul Dufresne as his respective deputy director; Ms. Brenda Eaton as director and Mr. Jerry Divoky as her respective deputy director; Mr. Bruno Philippi Irarrázabal as director and Mr. Enrique Munita Luco as his respective deputy director; Mr. Mario Valcarce Durán as director and Mr. Juan José Eyzaguirre Lira as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Federico Grebe Lira as his respective deputy director; Mr. Juan Paulo Bambach Salvatore as his respective deputy director, and Mr. Alejandro Jadresic Marinovic as director and Mr. Juan Irarrázabal Covarrubias as his respective deputy director.
+- 1. To approve the Annual Report, Balance Sheet, Financial Statements and the External Auditors Report corresponding to the period ending December 31st 2013. - 2.
+To approve the distribution of a final dividend corresponding to 2012 amounting to 16,882,000,000 Chilean pesos, to be paid as of May 26, 2013 to shareholders registered in the respective shareholders' registry as of May 18 2013. - 3.
+The Dividends Policy for 2013 was approved. - 4.
+It was agreed that members of the Board of Directors were to be replaced and therefore the Board is now comprised as follows: Mr. Richard Legault as director and Mr. Felipe Pinel as his respective deputy director; Mr. Bruce Hogg as director and Mr. Etienne Middleton as his respective deputy director; Mr. Patrick Charbonneau as director and Mr. Paul Dufresne as his respective deputy director; Ms. Brenda Eaton as director and Mr. Jerry Divoky as her respective deputy director; Mr. Bruno Philippi Irarrázabal as director and Mr. Enrique Munita Luco as his respective deputy director; Mr. Mario Valcarce Durán as director and Mr. Juan José Eyzaguirre Lira as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Federico Grebe Lira as his respective deputy director; Mr. José Ramón Valente Vias as director and Mr. Juan Paulo Bambach Salvatore as his respective deputy director, and Mr. Alejandro Jadresic Marinovic as director and Mr. Juan Irarrázabal Covarrubias as his respective deputy director.